Kimitsuna-Goblin/GGD/README.md

 #### Description

-This class is an example of the Gaussian Mixture Distribution (GMM), supported to see how the GGD differs from it.
+This is a kind of the Gaussian Mixture Distribution (GMM).

-Use this class as a guide to determine whether the GMM or the GGD should be applied.
+It is provided to compare the adequacy of data modeling with GMM and GGD.
+Also, it can trace 3 or 4 quantiles with the cumulative density function.

 ### 2. Horizontal Gradational Distribution